ktzioumis/The-Seinfeld/README.md

 <img src='images/lines_fem.PNG'>

-Visually it looks very similar to elaine's overall contribution to the show but I'm interested so lets apply some statistical analysis.
+Visually it looks very similar to elaine's overall contribution to the show but I'm interested so lets verify with some statistical analysis.
 Using a 2 sided t-test with unequal variance (Welch's t-test) between the number of lines written for elaine in episodes that do and do not have a female writer.<br>
 The null hypothesis for this test that having a female writer on  the episode makes no difference to the number of lines written for elaine:<br>
 H0: fem_mu == no_fem_mu<br>
 H1: fem_mu != no_fem_mu<br>